-Heggerty Phonemic Awareness Kindergarten lessons are meant to supplement existing literacy curriculum and are easily integrated into half-day or full-day kindergarten programs within dual language classrooms.
+Heggerty Phonemic Awareness Kindergarten lessons are meant to supplement existing literacy curriculum and are easily integrated into half-day or full-day kindergarten programs within dual language or transitional bilingual classrooms.
 When lessons are taught consistently each day with explicit teacher modeling and scaffolded support, teachers see improvement in students’ reading, spelling, and writing, as the students learn to hear the sounds in words.

 The revised 2020 Edition of the Spanish Kindergarten Curriculum includes increased complexity of words and tasks for multiple skills, a reorganization of the sequencing of skills within the 35 weeks, a reordering of lesson sequencing to allow for an easier transition into phonics instruction, and refined teacher modeling and support instructions.

 Heggerty's Spanish Kindergarten curriculum is not a translation of the English version, but rather a tailored set of lessons that focus on 10 literacy components:

 - 8 phonemic awareness skills using Spanish words and vocabulary

 - 1 daily letter name, letter sound recognition, or syllable activity